AdobeDocs/experience-manager-screens.en/help/using/system-security-aem-screens.md

 **Answer**

-Every asset is signed (SHA) by the server and then validated by the player for the same hash to guarantee integrity.
+Every asset is signed (SHA) by the server.
+The player then validates it for the same hash to guarantee integrity.
 If the hash does not match, the software tries to revalidate three times.
 After three attempts, the download command is considered invalid.